 - Shyness.
-Your baby may start start to be shy toward strangers and show signs of separation anxiety.
+Your baby may start to be shy toward strangers and show signs of separation anxiety.

 - Demanding Attention.
 Your baby may start to demand attention and full time.
 They will want to be with you at all times.
 Your baby may also seem to have a shorter attention span and need a change of scenery more often.